 Rosewood Mayakoba is a prime model of how sustainable design and execution can be thoughtfully woven together to create a truly luxurious destination.
 Sitting within a 620-acre private development, the resort revolves around the protection of natural mangroves and is home to hundreds of indigenous flora and fauna species.
 Guests arrive to their suite via an electric boat, and use electric golf carts and bicycles throughout their stay.
 This seamless integration with the natural environment is one of the most defining characteristics of the resort.

 Rosewood Mayakoba is committed to fostering conservation of the environment.
-The resort was built to the highest ecological standards, offering indulgence with awareness, and has received Rainforest Alliance Certification and is a Seafood Watch Partner of the Monterey Bay Aquarium.
+The resort was built to the highest ecological standards, offering indulgence with awareness, and has received Preferred by nature Certification and is a Seafood Watch Partner of the Monterey Bay Aquarium.
 From energy and water conservation to responsible culinary practices, Rosewood Mayakoba is an eco leader in hospitality: committed, conscious and respectful of the environment and community.